any-docs/css/content/guides/overflow/carousels/index.md

 }
 ```

 Now it's time to style the list items.
 The first declarations provide rudimentary styling.
-The important declaration is the {{cssxref("flex")}} value of `0 0 100%`, which forces each item to be as wide as the container (the `<ul>`).
+The important declaration is the `flex` value of `0 0 100%`, which forces each item to be as wide as the container (the `<ul>`).
 As a result, the content will overflow its container, and the viewport will scroll horizontally.

 ```css live-sample___first-example live-sample___first-example-step1 live-sample___first-example-step2
 li {